malandrew/wd-tap-runner/README.md

  * `serverTimeout`: The timeout for HTTP connections to the server.
 Default 2000 (milliseconds).

-`callback` will be called with either an error or the TAP test results, parsed using [tap-parser](https://npmjs.org/package/tap-parser).
+`callback` will be called with either an error as the first argument or the parsed TAP test results (via [tap-parser](https://npmjs.org/package/tap-parser)) as the second argument and the raw TAP test results as the third argument.
 Note that the error will be null even if some tests failed; the results indicate what tests passed or failed.